-The 70+ examples shown below all come from the Sears “Color Perfect” wallpaper catalog published in 1940.
+About half of the 150+ examples shown below come from the Sears “Color Perfect” wallpaper catalog published in 1940, while the others come from the Ward’s catalog the same year.
 The styles run the gamut — from quaint and whimsical, to elegant and classic, to the heavy and ornamental papers that went out of fashion decades ago.

 Wallpaper fashions change yearly (1940)

 From the News-Journal (Mansfield, Ohio) February 27, 1940

 Fashions in wallpaper, like fashions in clothes, change from year to year.
 The changes are gradual, and not always noticeable at first glance, but change they do according to M. E. Cole, manager of the Pittsburgh Plate Glass company.